Everest 2021 – The Irish Story

 The period up until 20th April is typically used for acclimatizing and preparation.
 The long route to Everest Base Camp is punctuated with climbs of 6000m peaks to prepare the body for the altitude demands of Camp 1 on that first rotation through the icefall in late April.
 The upper mountain is climbed in stages, all of which involve a return to base camp for recovery before heading off again a few days later to push more confidently and higher and enable the body to adapt better each time to higher altitudes up to Camp 3.
 These rotations are done with ever-increasing height 3-4 times and always returning to base camp, until a weather window appears around mid May to enable climbers to go for the summit.
 Right now climbers will be focusing on their adaptation and getting ready for that first crossing of the icefall and its iconic ladders, and will be adjusting to life at base camp during this 50-60 day expedition.

-The quantity of climbers on Everest this year is not as large as recent years (excluding 2020 when the mountain was effectively closed), but it is objectively large considering the constraints and risks around Covid-19 right now.
-The numbers on Lhotse this year are objectively very large – The well known Everest expert and blogger Alan Arnette told me yesterday that the average number of members on Lhotse is 53 per year, while this year there will be 81 which is a record only broken before in 2015 and 2003.
-Expect quite a number of Everest & Lhotse doubles this year too.
+The quantity of climbers on Everest this year is not as large as recent years (excluding 2020 when the mountain was effectively closed), but it is objectively large considering travel constraints and risks around Covid-19.
+The numbers for Lhotse this year are also very large.

 Everest 2021 – How Did They Get There?

-When I mention Everest 2021 to anyone nowadays, the one question that comes back time and again is ‘how are people traveling’?
+When I mention Everest 2021 to anyone nowadays, the one question that comes back time and again is ‘how are people traveling‘?
 That is not an unreasonable or unfair question to ask in these Covid times, and the answer in some cases is complex.
-I am writing this blog in London where we are not allowed to travel overseas (with exception of Ireland) except for essential purposes.
+I am writing this blog in London where we are not allowed to travel overseas (with exception of Ireland) except for essential purposes, indeed until April 12th we are under a ‘Stay Home’ order.
 In Ireland folks have only recently been allowed travel beyond 5km of their own home, and overseas travel is also not permitted there.
-The rules are different for different jurisdictions, and I don’t pretend to know what rules apply for Australia or South Africa or Portugal, but I gather that all three do allow international travel which helps explain how those folks reached Nepal.
-I can comment on the situation in England and Ireland though, as like many of you, I have lived it for a while now.
+It is worth noting that all of the Irish climbers on Everest this year live outside of Ireland.
+Travel rules are different for different jurisdictions, and I don’t pretend to know the details of what applies for Australia or South Africa or Portugal (though I gather that Portugal and South Africa do allow international travel which helps explain how those climbers reached Nepal, though evidence seems to show Australia does not allow for non-essential travel).
+I can comment with some authority on the situation in England and Ireland though, as like many of you, I have lived it for a while now.

 UK – Covid Travel Rules: